pmb399/H5Analysis/README.md

-# CLS REIXS Analysis
+# CLS H5Analysis

-This is a library to analyse, plot, and export REIXS beamline data.
+This is a library to analyse, plot, and export HDF5 data.
 The package is meant to provide a framework to load data into jupyter and enable data interaction.

-Further [beamline information](https://reixs.lightsource.ca/) is available on the Website of the Canadian Light Source.

 ## Installation